 We donate time and money to make a difference in our neighborhoods and help people unable to help themselves as well as making sure to donate unsold items to the areas of Sacramento and surrounding counties who are in need of the leftover merchandise the most at any given time.

-We are a group of friends and co-workers hell-bent on pleasing our client’s every desire, and making the complete process work for all concerned.
+We are a group of family, friends and co-workers hell-bent on pleasing our client’s every desire, and making the complete process work for all concerned.
 While there have been a few instances where we did not end up making any net income from the liquidation due to the sheer volume of work needed to accomplish our task, on average our sales gross more money than other liquidator in the area simply due to the number of buyers, the research done on items for sale and the reputation that travels with us wherever we go to service your needs.

 This is our promise to you: